linroger/FinanceCompendium/III. Markets and Institutions/Market Structure/Financial Markets and Institutions 2/III. Liquidity of Assets/Class 9-Bailouts and Bank Failures/intro SL.md

 Economists will argue about the events of the World Financial Crisis for years to come.
 In fact, we still argue about the Great Depression.
 None of the analysis behind our recommendations, however, depends on how these debates are settled.
 For example, no matter how capital-constrained the banking system really was in the fall of 2008, our proposals for changes that make such constraints less binding and give policymakers better tools when they fear capital constraints remain valid.

-# WHAT WAS WRONG WITH THE FINANCIAL SYSTEM DURING THE CRISIS?
+## WHAT WAS WRONG WITH THE FINANCIAL SYSTEM DURING THE CRISIS?

 The Crisis revealed a number of serious problems with our financial system.
 Some had been in the background all along, others did not appear until the Crisis.
 In this book we emphasize four categories of problems: conflicts of interest, known to economists as agency problems; the difficulty of applying standard bankruptcy procedures to financial institutions; the emergence of a modern form of bank runs; and the inadequacy of the regulatory structure, which had not kept up with recent financial innovation.
 (In fact, much innovation served to escape regulations.)

 # Conflicts of Interest: Agency Problems

-Conflicts of interest that cannot be resolved easily by contracts or markets occur throughout the economy, but they

-can be particularly harmful in the financial system.
+Conflicts of interest that cannot be resolved easily by contracts or markets occur throughout the economy, but they can be particularly harmful in the financial system.
 There are several reasons.
 First, many financial transactions and contracts involve a principal, such as an investor or shareholder, asking a trader, manager, or other agent to act on his or her behalf.
 Second, most financial transactions involve highly uncertain future payoffs, and in many transactions one party is better informed about the payoffs than the other.
 Third, the high volatility of the future payoffs often makes it hard to assess whether the outcome of a financial transaction is due to the agent's efforts or luck.
 And fourth, the sums involved can be huge.

 Some proprietary traders, for example, earn a lot when their trades do well, but their personal losses are limited when their trades do poorly.
 Because of the asymmetric nature of their compensation, these traders can increase their expected income by taking riskier positions.
 This problem is dramatically illustrated by periodic cases in which "rogue traders" incur losses that are big enough to damage or even destroy large financial institutions.
-In 1995 Nick Leeson brought down Barings Bank with a  \$1.3 billion loss, and in 2008 it was revealed that Jérôme Kerviel had severely damaged Société Générale with a loss of over\$ 7 billion.
+In 1995 Nick Leeson brought down Barings Bank with a \$1.3 billion loss, and in 2008 it was revealed that Jérôme Kerviel had severely damaged Société Générale with a loss of over \$7 billion.

 Conflicts of interest, or "agency problems," also exist at many other levels within the financial system.
 Shareholders of financial institutions have a conflict of interest with the bank's senior executives, especially when those executives are rewarded for good performance but do not have a large fraction of their wealth tied up in the shares of the bank.

-Many financial institutions have large quantities of debt,

-which creates a conflict of interest between the bank's creditors and its shareholders.
+Many financial institutions have large quantities of debt, which creates a conflict of interest between the bank's creditors and its shareholders.
 Shareholders have an incentive to authorize excessively risky investments, for example, especially after a bank has incurred losses that erode the value of the shareholders' claim.
 The gains on these risky investments will accrue largely to shareholders, while the losses will mostly be borne by creditors.
 The conflict with creditors also reduces the incentives for the shareholders of troubled institutions to raise new capital because that would strengthen the position of creditors while diluting the shareholders' position.
 This "debt overhang" problem was widely cited during the World Financial Crisis, when many banks that were insolvent, or close to insolvency, seemed reluctant either to raise new capital or to reduce their risks by selling distressed securities.[11]

 At the highest level, there is a conflict of interest between society as a whole and the private owners of financial institutions.
 Because robust financial institutions promote economic growth and employment, during financial crises governments often rescue troubled firms they perceive to be systemically important.
 The result is privatized gains and socialized losses.
 If things go well, the firms' owners and managers claim the profits, but if things go poorly, society subsidizes the losses.

 The candidates for government bailouts are popularly described as "too big to fail."
 More precisely, the argument for government support—which many economists challenge—is about firms that are too systemically important to fail.
-In its 2004 Annual Report, the European Central Bank described systemic risk as "The risk that the inability of one

-institution to meet its obligations when due will cause other institutions to be unable to meet their obligations when due.
+In its 2004 Annual Report, the European Central Bank described systemic risk as "The risk that the inability of one institution to meet its obligations when due will cause other institutions to be unable to meet their obligations when due.
 Such a failure may cause significant liquidity or credit problems and, as a result, could threaten the stability of or confidence in markets."
 Systemically important firms are those whose failure could pose a large threat to the stability of or confidence in markets.
 These firms are likely to be large, but they also tend to have complex interconnections with other financial institutions.

 Too-big-to-fail policies offer systemically important firms the explicit or implicit promise of a bailout when things go wrong.
 These policies are destructive, for several reasons.
 First, because the possibility of a bailout means a firm's stakeholders claim all the profits but only some of the losses, financial firms that might receive government support have an incentive to take extra risk.
 The firm's shareholders, creditors, employees, and management all share the temptation.
 The result is an increase in the risks borne by society as a whole.